IBM-Cloud/docs/overview/index.md

 ### Infrastructure
 {: #infrastructure}

-{{site.data.keyword.Bluemix_notm}} offers three ways for you to run your code: Cloud Foundry, {{site.data.keyword.IBM_notm}} Containers, and virtual machines.
+{{site.data.keyword.Bluemix_notm}} offers three ways for you to run your code: Cloud Foundry, {{site.data.keyword.IBM_notm}} Containers, and Virtual Machines.
+The {{site.data.keyword.IBM_notm}} Containers and Virtual Machines are available in only the US South and Europe United Kingdom region.
 You can pick the right infrastructure for deploying your apps.

 <dl>
 <dt>Cloud Foundry</dt>